FZJ-INM1-BDA/siibra-python/README.md

 The functionality of `siibra-python` matches common actions known from browsing the `siibra explorer` [hosted on EBRAINS](https://atlases.ebrains.eu/viewer):
 Selecting different parcellations, browsing and searching brain region hierarchies, downloading maps, selecting regions, and accessing multimodal data features associated with brain regions.
 A key feature is a streamlined implementation of performing structured data queries for selected brain regions.
-`siibra` implements a hierarchy of features, which unifies handling of *spatial data features* (which are linked to atlas regions via coordinates; like contact points of physiological electrodes), *regional data features* (which are linked to atlases via a brain region specifications, like cell densities or neurotransmitter distributions) and *global data features* (linked to an atlas via the whole brain or parcellation, like connectivity matrices or activation maps).
+`siibra` implements a hierarchy of features, which unifies handling of

+ - *spatial data features* (which are linked to atlas regions via coordinates; like contact points of physiological electrodes),
+ - *regional data features* (which are linked to atlases via a brain region specifications, like cell densities or neurotransmitter distributions), and
+ - *global data features* (linked to an atlas via the whole brain or parcellation, like connectivity matrices or activation maps).

 As a result, all forms of data features can be queried using the same mechanism (`get_features()`) which accepts the specification of a data modality, and considers the selected parcellation and regions in the atlas.
 Currently available data features include neurotransmitter densities, regional connectivity profiles, connectivity matrices, gene expressions, and spatial properties of brain regions.
 Additional features, including distributions of neuronal cells, functional activation maps and electrophysiologal recordings, will become available soon.